 Game Changers: Moments that cause a significant shift in the way you currently think about something.

 When it comes to food, we’ve probably all experienced a few game changers — meals that have changed the way we previously thought about certain dishes.
-Through our adventures with SORTEDfood over the last eight years, exploring dishes from all around the world both through our global community online and in real person, we’ve definitely experienced a few!
+We, SORTEDfood, have spent the last eight years, exploring dishes from all around the world.
+We get recommendations from both our global community online and from the locals once we are in a specific place.

 But is it all about the food?
 Does it also matter where you are?
 Who you’re with?
 What you’re doing?
 Plus, can you plan a “game changer?”
 Or does part of the experience rely on spontaneity?